aarong/feedme-server-core/README.md

    stoppage resulted from a transport error, then `err` takes the form `err.message === "FAILURE: ..."` and matches the error emitted with the `stopping` event.

+The library will not automatically try to restart the server if the stoppage was unexpected.
+The application must call `start()` in order to restart the server.

 #### connect